This post may contain affiliate links. Read the full disclosure here.

 Take it from someone that’s had fish for over a decade – very few fish/snails will eat algae effectively.
 They’ll eat their delicious fish food instead.

-Combat algae by growing your plant in an opaque pot.
+Combat algae by growing your plant in an opaque pot and washing out the vessel often.

 Tips for growing a Monstera in water